vegastrike/Vega-Strike-Engine-Source/doc/ASSET_API.rst

 As of version 0.8.0 the Vega Strike Engine Asset API, aka Asset API, provides an interface for determining the versions information related to the Vega Strike Engine including:

-- the official version fo the Vega Strike Engine (f.e `0.8.0`)
+- the official version of the Vega Strike Engine (f.e `0.8.0`)
 - the version of the Asset API implemented by the Vega Strike Engine using a simple incrementing integer value.

-For simplicity, the Asset API Version is a simple incrementing interger value with a behavior like that of the Android SDK version.
+For simplicity, the Asset API Version is a simple incrementing integer value with a behavior like that of the Android SDK version.
 The Asset API and the Vega Strike Engine versions have a loose relationship.
-Game Assets should use the Asset API Version as the basis for the determining available functionality.
+Game Assets should use the Asset API Version as the basis for determining the available functionality.

 Discovering the Vega Strike Engine Versions
 +++++++++++++++++++++++++++++++++++++++++++